Microbiology of Lyme disease: Epidemiology

-The number of reported cases of the borreliosis have been increasing, as are endemic regions in North America.
-Of cases reported to the United States Centers for Disease Control and Prevention (CDC), the rate of Lyme disease infection is 7.9 cases for every 100,000 persons.
+The number of reported cases of borreliosis have been increasing, as are endemic regions in North America.
+Of cases reported to the US Centers for Disease Control and Prevention (CDC), the rate of Lyme disease infection is 7.9 cases for every 100,000 persons.
 In the 10 states where Lyme disease is most common, the average was 31.6 cases per 100,000 persons for 2005.
-Although Lyme disease has now been reported in 49 of 50 states in the U.S (all but Hawaii), about 99% of all reported cases are confined to just five geographic areas (New England, Mid-Atlantic, East-North Central, South Atlantic, and West North-Central).
+Although Lyme disease has now been reported in 49 of 50 states in the US (all but Hawaii), about 99% of all reported cases are confined to just five geographic areas (New England, Mid-Atlantic, East-North Central, South Atlantic, and West North-Central).
+Recently, 89,000+ cases have been reported to the CDC via routine national surveillance in 2023.
+Beyond national surveillance, other methods suggest 476,000 treated and diagnosed with Lyme disease every year.

-In Europe, cases of B. burgdorferi s.l.-infected ticks are found predominantly in Norway, the Netherlands, Germany, France, Italy, Slovenia, and Poland, but have been isolated in almost every country on the continent.
+In Europe, cases of B. burgdorferi s.l.-infected ticks are found predominantly in Norway, Netherlands, Germany, France, Italy, Slovenia, and Poland, but have been isolated in almost every country on the continent.
 Lyme disease statistics for Europe can be found at Eurosurveillance website.

-Borrelia burgdorferi s.l.-infested ticks are being found more frequently in Japan, as well as in northwest China and far eastern Russia.
+B. burgdorferi s.l.-infested ticks are being found more frequently in Japan, as well as in northwest China and far Eastern Russia.
 Borrelia has been isolated in Mongolia as well.

 In South America, tick-borne disease recognition and occurrence is rising.
 Ticks carrying B. burgdorferi s.l., as well as canine and human tick-borne diseases, have been reported widely in Brazil, but the subspecies of Borrelia has not yet been defined.
-The first reported case of Lyme disease in Brazil was made in 1993 in Sao Paulo.
-B. burgdorferi sensu stricto antigens in patients have been identified in Colombia and in Bolivia.
-B. burgorferi has been reported in Bay Islands of Honduras.
+The first reported case of Lyme disease in Brazil was made in 1993 in São Paulo.
+B. burgdorferi s. s. antigens in patients have been identified in Colombia and in Bolivia.
+B. burgdorferi has been reported in the Bay Islands of Honduras.

 In Northern Africa, B. burgdorferi s.s. has been identified in Morocco, Algeria, Egypt, and Tunisia.

-In western and sub-Saharan Africa, tick-borne relapsing fever has been recognized for over a century, since it was first isolated by the British physicians Joseph Everett Dutton and John Lancelot Todd in 1905.
-Borrelia in the manifestation of Lyme disease in this region is presently unknown, but evidence indicates the disease may occur in humans in sub-Saharan Africa.
-The abundance of hosts and tick vectors would favor the establishment of the infection in Africa.
-In East Africa two cases of Lyme disease have been reported in Kenya.
+In Western and sub-Saharan Africa, tick-borne relapsing fever has been recognized for over a century, since it was first isolated by the British physicians Joseph Everett Dutton and John Lancelot Todd in 1905.
+The manifestation of Borrelia as Lyme disease in this region is presently unknown, but evidence indicates that the disease may occur in humans in sub-Saharan Africa.
+The abundance of hosts and tick vectors would favor the occurrence of the infection in Africa.
+In East Africa, two cases of Lyme disease have been reported in Kenya.

 In Australia, no definitive evidence exists for the existence of B. burgdorferi or for any other tick-borne spirochete that may be responsible for a local syndrome being reported as Lyme disease.
 Cases of neuroborreliosis have been documented in Australia, but are often ascribed to travel to other continents.
 The existence of Lyme disease in Australia is controversial.